JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022-Series/part3/index.md

 Day 4 of the conference started with a keynote by the R Core Team.
 The keynote was led by [Sebastian Meyer](https://twitter.com/bastistician) who had recently joined the R Core team.

-The first part of the presentation is about a summary of the [major changes](https://journal.r-project.org/archive/2021-2/core.pdf) in R from version 4.1.3 version 4.2.0, such as [code highlighting in HTML documentation](https://blog.r-project.org/2022/04/08/enhancements-to-html-documentation/index.html) and a new function [Sys.setLanguage](https://stat.ethz.ch/R-manual/R-devel/library/base/html/gettext.html) that is able to change the language of messages from R.
+The first part of the presentation was about a summary of the [major changes](https://journal.r-project.org/archive/2021-2/core.pdf) in R from version 4.1.3 version 4.2.0, such as [code highlighting in HTML documentation](https://blog.r-project.org/2022/04/08/enhancements-to-html-documentation/index.html) and a new function [Sys.setLanguage](https://stat.ethz.ch/R-manual/R-devel/library/base/html/gettext.html) that is able to change the language of messages from R.

-It was from this part of the keynote that I learnt there was actually a [search engine](https://search.r-project.org/) for R related functions from CRAN packages.
+It was from this part of the keynote that I learnt that there was actually a [search engine](https://search.r-project.org/) for R related functions from CRAN packages.
 Do take a look at the [R blog](https://blog.r-project.org/) for updates on the latest developments in R.

 The second part was a sharing of a few bug report stories followed by some tips on anyone who wished to contribute and make R better.
 R actually had a website [R's Bugzilla](https://www.r-project.org/bugs.html) for reporting potential bugs as well as a simple [walkthrough](https://blog.r-project.org/2019/10/09/r-can-use-your-help-reviewing-bug-reports/index.html) of how to create a decent [bug report](https://www.r-project.org/bugs.html).
 The presenter then requested for more people to test R, especially its [pre-release versions](https://blog.r-project.org/2021/04/28/r-can-use-your-help-testing-r-before-release/index.html), as well as to report to the R-core team old bug reports in [R's Bugzilla](https://www.r-project.org/bugs.html) which might have already been resolved with a later version of R.